khatwaniNikhil/SystemDesign/Flash Sale Design.md

 3. read replicas versus cache
      1. read replica will be size constrained as each read replica will store complete data
      2. cache will be faster and size can be tuned/managed via TTL

+## UI
+1. load balancer with auto scale UI service
+2. CDN hosting of static assets
+3. avoided repeated click by user: disable submit btn once clicked
+4. avoid unnecessary multiple api calls
+    1. Lodash-debounce: for example - time threshold based wait for user typing to complete before next api hit to backend
+    2. Axios HTTP Request Cancellation: for example - video streaming user has jumped to future time, just immediate chunk is no longer to be fetched